 You can believe or you can disbelieve, but is your belief based on evidence?
-As children many of us were able to suspend disbelief and await the magic of gifts from Santa Claus.
-As we get older and more cynical we question more and believe less…and so the magic fades.
-But what if you could find scientific backing for some of the magic of Christmas, would you be more likely to believe?
+As children many of us grew up with a tradition of mysterious gifts arriving and were able to suspend disbelief and await the magic of Santa Claus / St Nicholas / Father Christmas.
+As we get older and more cynical we question more and believe less…and so sadly, the magic fades.
+But what if you could find scientific backing for some of the magic of Christmas, would you believe?

 We know an awful lot, but we still don’t know what we don’t know!
 A friend of mine is a keen astronomer and he told me that in 2014 872 new exoplanets were discovered.
-Fast forward to 2019 and we (mostly NASA) have discovered a further 2,304 exoplanets.
-We are living in a modern world where science changes our thinking and way of life from day-to-day.
+Fast forward to 2021 and we (mostly NASA) have discovered a further 2,790 exoplanets.
+We are living in a modern world where science shapes our thinking and way of life from day-to-day.
 So who’s to say that Santa is from Earth, and therefore limited to our current scientific knowledge?

 And with the typical human reaction that an alien is evil (thanks in part to Hollywood and the Alien series), the natural reaction would be to make the Grinch evil.
 He might have been spotted by someone in front of the Christmas tree with a gift in his hand and the person thought, “this evil alien wants to steal the wonderful gifts someone wanted to give to me.”
 And this rumor spreads making him the evil one, what if instead he was the one that placed it there?
 I suspect I am going down a worm hole….

 Let’s take a look at some major points that are used to prove that Santa does not exist, I have heard them all since I live in a house with teenagers who love proving adults wrong:

 1. There is no known reindeer species on Earth that can fly!